Unity-Technologies/ml-agents/docs/Installation.md

 The Unity ML-Agents C# SDK is a Unity Package.
-We are working on getting it added to the official Unity package registery which will enable you to install the `com.unity.ml-agents` package without cloning this repository.
-Until then, you can add the `com.unity.ml-agents` package to your project by navigating to the menu `Window`  -> `Package Manager`.
+We are working on getting it added to the official Unity package registery which will enable you to install the `com.unity.ml-agents` package (directly from the registry)[https://docs.unity3d.com/Manual/upm-ui-install.html] without cloning this repository.
+Until then, you will need to
+[install it from the local package](https://docs.unity3d.com/Manual/upm-ui-local.html) that you just cloned.
+You can add the `com.unity.ml-agents` package to your project by navigating to the menu `Window`  -> `Package Manager`.
 In the package manager window click on the `+` button.
 Select `Add package from disk...` and navigate into the `com.unity.ml-agents` folder and select the `package.json` folder.